 Most breeding pairs are found in Canada, but bald eagles can be found throughout North America and Northern Mexico.

 A bald eagle nest takes as long as three months to build, and the largest known nest weighed an impressive 2000kg.
-This is because eagles add to their nest each year with twigs, branches, leaves, and feathers.
+Eagles add to their nest each year with twigs, branches, leaves, and feathers.

-So there you have it, a surprising and impressive collection of North America’s largest animals.
+So there you have it, a stunning and impressive collection of North America’s largest animals.
 No wonder wildlife photographers spend so much time there!